akamai/cli-netstorage/README.md

 * Just want a no-fuss tool?
 [Use the command line utility](#updateWebSite) to interact with the library
 * Want to integrate into your own Node.js application?
 [Include the library](#library)
 * Leverage the [gulp integration](#gulp) to integrate with your Continuous Integration/Continuous Deployment toolset

+## Setup
+In order to use this configuration, you need to:
+* Setup your credential files with a 'papi' section as described in the [authorization](https://developer.akamai.com/introduction/Prov_Creds.html) and [credentials](https://developer.akamai.com/introduction/Conf_Client.html) sections of the getting started guide on the developer portal
+* Node 7 is required
+* Install the libraries with 'npm install'

 ## Functionality (version 0.0.1)
 The initial version of the ConfigKit provides the following functionality: